xuxuxu-ni/deepblueprints/README.md

 silly: Binding route ::  get /deep/company/*/team/*/project/:parentid/todolist/:id?
 (ACTION: company/_config)
 ```

-when the request path match these routes, deep-blueprints will take data processing job and in it is way, mostly like the blueprints do:
+when the request path match these routes, deep-blueprints will take the data processing job and in it is way, mostly like the blueprints do:

 ```
 add: post %s/:parentid/%s/:id?